 Every semester WOLA’s new interns are paired with staff mentors and absorbed into the work of the organization.
-They collaborate on a mix of research, analytical, and administrative work, and they are invited to get involved in the day-to-day activities of their teams.
-WOLA selects seven interns per session (spring, summer, and fall), and each intern is assigned to a different program—communications or one of many policy areas.
-Interns also get involved in the behind-the-scenes work of running a non-profit organization, including helping with technology, the media, finance, and event planning.
+They collaborate on a mix of research, analytical, and administrative work, and they are encouraged to get involved in the day-to-day activities of their teams.
+WOLA selects seven undergraduate interns per session (spring, summer, and fall), and each intern is assigned to a different program area—communications, fundraising, or one of many policy areas.
+Interns also get involved in the behind-the-scenes work of running a non-profit organization, including helping with technology, media, finance, and event planning.

 Communications Internships -

-Communications interns assist with social media, the website, press outreach, coordinating press lists, video filming and editing, and a variety of other responsibilities as a part of the communications team.
-The position provides an unique look at the intersection of strategic communications, social media, press work, and the promotion of human rights in Latin America.
+Communications interns assist with social media, WOLA’s website, content development, press relationships, video filming and editing, and a variety of other responsibilities as a part of the communications team.
+The position provides a unique look at the intersection of strategic communications, social media, press work, and the promotion of human rights in Latin America.
 Communications internships will give students experience helping to turn compelling stories into action by articulating WOLA’s mission and work for different target audiences, and are ideally suited for students interested in journalism, content production, strategic communications, or marketing—in addition to human rights and Latin America.
 Experience with technical software, press work, or multimedia is a plus.

 Policy interns are each assigned to a specific programmatic area at WOLA (Drug Policy/Regional Security, Cuba, Colombia, Citizen Security, and Mexico).
-Within each program, interns take on a wide range of tasks; on any given day, one intern might attend a hearing on Capitol Hill while another translates a press release and another conducts research for a memo.
+Within each program, interns take on a wide range of responsibilities; on any given day, one intern might attend a hearing on Capitol Hill while another translates a press release and another conducts research for a memo.
 The position includes immersion into one of WOLA’s program teams, and offers students first-hand experience in the research, strategy, and development of human rights advocacy.
 Policy interns are ideally suited for students interested in international relations, foreign policy, or political science—in addition to human rights and Latin America.
 Experience with translation, technical writing, and research is a plus.

 Approximately 30% of the internship is administrative in nature—answering phones, helping with clerical needs, or working on a specific task.
 All other time is spent on substantive work.
 The internship is unpaid.
-Interns are required to work 32 hours per week during the summer and 24 hours per week during the school year.
+Interns are required to work 32 hours per week during the summer and 24 hours per week during the spring and fall.
 While internships are unpaid, we offer an academically and professional enriching environment for interns to learn and grow.
 WOLA is willing to work with students to arrange for university credit.

-Interested applicants should have a demonstrated interest in human rights, democracy and social justice in Latin America; initiative and flexibility; the ability to work in a fast-paced environment; good organizational skills; follow-through and attention to detail.
+Interested applicants should have a demonstrated interest in human rights, democracy, and social justice in Latin America; initiative and flexibility; the ability to work in a fast-paced environment; good organizational skills; follow-through and attention to detail.
 Motivated, self-starting interns excel at WOLA.
-A minimum of advanced-intermediate Spanish proficiency is strongly recommended.
+A minimum of advanced-intermediate Spanish proficiency is required.
 Technical skills are highly desired.

 Latin American and minority students are encouraged to apply.
-In general, the Yudelman Internship Program is not open to either graduate students or to students who have already graduated due to its significant administrative component.
+In general, the Yudelman Internship Program is not open to students who have passed beyond their undergraduate studies due to its significant administrative component.